-For cash and overnight investments, the carrying amount is a reasonable estimate of fair value.
+For cash, the carrying amount is a reasonable estimate of fair value.
 The fair value of term Federal funds sold and securities purchased under resale agreements is based on currently quoted market prices, which are reflective of current interest rates.